 It is early days for the newspaper paywall.
 The experience so far says successful paywalls have four things in common.

-Paywalls work for business newspapers like The National Business Review (NBR), The Australian Financial Review and The Financial Times.
+Paywalls work well for business newspapers like The National Business Review (NBR), The Australian Financial Review and The Financial Times.

 Commentators often say paywalls and subscriptions work for niche titles providing specialist coverage and editorial quality.